Antares0982/nju-health-checkin/README.md

 # NJU Health Checkin

-> NJU daily health checkin, with features of fake locations and tgbot info
+> NJU daily health checkin, with features of fake locations and tgbot info, bypasses CAPTCHA using cookies.
 >
 > Used to be a fork from [forewing/nju-health-checkin](https://github.com/forewing/nju-health-checkin).
 >